 CE 326 Assessment in Early Childhood Classrooms.
 3 Semester Hours.
-(Also listed as ER 326)
+(Students seeking the Technical Education: Early Instructor option will take this course.)

 This course examines the goals, benefits, and uses of developmentally and culturally appropriate assessment processes that positively influence children's development and learning.
 It focuses on the family's significant role in the assessment process.
 It includes developmental and health screenings, systematic observations, play-based assessments, diagnostic evaluations, documentation of learning, and curriculum and criterion referenced assessments.
 Strengths, limitations, problems, and the developmental and cultural appropriateness of the selected practices and strategies will be addressed.